Promising match with municipality

 The municipality will find suitable housing

 Status holders do not choose the municipality where they're going to live themselves.
-On the basis of the client profile, municipalities find suitable housing.
+On the basis of data in the Task Monitoring System (TVS), municipalities find suitable housing.
 This is almost always housing via a housing association.
 Families are usually allocated a single-family house.
 Young unaccompanied status holders are often allocated a home with other people searching housing, like students and employed young people.
 It is compulsory for status holders to accept the accommodation offered by a municipality.

 Because of the shortage in housing, municipalities don't always have a home available.
 In those cases, status holders will remain in the reception centre longer, or make use of the COA's hosting scheme.

 Hosting scheme: shelter with friends, family or a host family

 Status holders can make use of the hosting scheme if they would like to stay with friends, family, or a host family in the Netherlands.
 Participants in this scheme retain their right to basic facilities of the COA during their stay.

 Unaccompanied minors up to the age of 14 will keep living in a foster family when they are granted a residence permit.
 Are young people 15 years and over when they are granted a residence permit?
 Then they move from the process reception centre to a small-scale reception facility of Nidos.